totoro642/google-cloud-java/docs/universe_domain.md

 The custom set endpoint triumphs over other configurations.

-### How can I confirm the universe domain the library is using?
+### How can I confirm the universe domain the library is using
 Assuming you have configured a custom endpoint, like:
 ```java
 String universeDomain = "...";